Samer-Gassouma/Glitchulator-/README.md

 A massively over-engineered calculator that turns simple arithmetic into an enterprise-grade catastrophe.
 Because sometimes you need a factory factory factory pattern just to add 2+2.

+## Live Demo

+🌐 [Try it live](https://glitchulator-a2ld.vercel.app/) - Warning: Use at your own temporal risk

 # Features

 - **Over-Engineered Architecture**: Each arithmetic operation is its own microservice with 17 layers of abstraction